dropbox/dbx-career-framework/docs/What_is_Impact.md

+---
+layout: default
+title: What is Impact?
+nav_order: 99
+---
 # What is Impact?
 Dropbox measures the success of its engineers largely on business impact.
 But what does impact mean?
 The definition is by necessity a bit vague.
 However, it can best be summed up by our core value, *They Win, We Win*.